alanarvelo/DHackathon/README.md

 ### Other To-do's:
+- Auth \& signing with Uport and Blockstack
+- Add capability for the Ethereum Name Service (ENS)
 - Host the front-end on IPFS
-- Add capability for the Ethereum Name Service (ENS)
-- Auth \& signing with Uport and Blockstack

 - Allow proper login, MM-enable, with the MM button
 - Track connected network

+- fix too many listeners tracking the MM updates problem
+- fix methods of undefined in Factory Contract at sign-in problem

+- Make function to get owner of Factory Contract
+- Make Logic to get all DHackathons from a Factory in a given network

+- deploy to mainnet, and various testnets, and make the front-end work smoothly with all

+- Get a loading bar in place

 - Dont remove pop-up until interaction with MM is achieved, and show loading button
 - form validation for EOA for judges, participants, etc